 TimeChargeoff= 280/14400 s: the total time it will be switched off is 14400 s (4 hours) and so far it has been switched off for 280 s.
 If it is set to 65500 it means it will never switch on charging, then it is only VoltResumecharg that will do that.
+Affects Charge OFF and Gvolt output ports (and All OFF if WorkMode 1024 is enabled).

-VoltResumecharg= 3.200 V: if the voltage drops down to this level, charging will resume even if TimeChargeoff has not elapsed.
+VoltResumecharg= 3.250 V: if the voltage drops down to this level, charging will resume even if TimeChargeoff has not elapsed.
+Affects Charge OFF and Gvolt output ports (and All OFF if WorkMode 1024 is enabled).